simple-acme/simple-acme.github.io/reference/settings.md

 ---
+client:
+  - Client.ClientName
+  - Client.ConfigurationPath
+  - Client.LogPath
 ---
 # Settings.json
 Some of the applications' settings can be modified in a file called `settings.json`.
 If this file is not present when the program starts it will be automatically created on first run, copied from `settings_default.json`.
-This allows you to xcopy new releases without worrying about overwriting your previously customized settings.
+This allows you to
+<code>xcopy</code> new releases without worrying about overwriting your previously

-## Client
+customized settings.

+{% include settings.html settings=page.client title='Client' %}

 ### `ClientName`
 Default: `"simple-acme"`